 What I found was that if I deleted the cache I was only getting the homepage.
 All other pages were missing.
 I wasn’t sure if this was because I had imported the site from a backup without signing the shortcodes.
 So I signed all my shortcodes (a clever addition that Soflyy added to Oxygen to harden the security) of their builder.

 I finally activated Oxygen builder and clicked on each page refreshing some with missing images and my site came up in all it’s glory.
-I’d lost nothing others than an hour’s messing about.
+I’d lost nothing other than an hour’s messing about.

-I hope this will help people with similar issues and remember, always take backups.
+I hope this will help people with similar issues with the WordPress cache and remember, always take backups.
 YOU KNOW IT MAKES SENSE!!!